projectahi/openclaw-railway-template/README.md

 ### Can I migrate off Railway?

 Yes.
-Go to `/setup` → export a backup (`.tar.gz`) → deploy OpenClaw on any platform (VPS, Docker, home server) → import the backup there.
+Go to `/setup` → export a backup (`.zip`) → deploy OpenClaw on any platform (VPS, Docker, home server) → import the backup there.

 ---